There is No Science of Economics

 (But There Could Be)

-We often hear of winners of the Nobel Prize in economics.
-But the truth is, there have never been any winners of the Nobel Prize in economics, because there is no Nobel Prize in economics.
+In 2002, Daniel Kahneman and Vernon L. Smith won the Nobel Prize in Economics.
+Except - no, they didn't.
+The truth is, no one has ever won the Nobel Prize in economics, because there is no Nobel Prize in economics.
 Alfred Nobel established prizes for physics, chemistry, physiology or medicine, literature, and peace, but not for economics.
 The Sveriges Riksbank, the central bank of Sweden, a government agency, later established an economics prize and named it after Nobel, but it's not a real Nobel Prize.
-Which makes sense, because economics isn't a real science.

 This issue came to a head in 2013, when the "Nobel" Prize for economics was awarded to two different economists, Robert Schiller and Eugene Fama, who had developed theories that seem to contradict each other.
 Many wondered: how can this be?
 What kind of science gives prizes to "prominent" scientists, even if one of whom says up and the other says down?